 Step 2: Scope Out Your Target Venue

 What are the crowds like?
 What days are popular and what days aren’t?
 What regular events do they have and what is planned for the future?
 Who is the owner and is he or she the person who handles bookings?
 If not, who does?
-You get the idea.
-Learn everything.

 Get to know everyone who works there.
 And don’t forget to tip the bartenders well.
 You want everyone to know you and as many of them as possible to like you.

 Eventually you’ll want to “randomly” run into the owner.
 Don’t ask for a gig or anything like that, though.
 Just make friendly conversation and maybe bring up the DJs who are currently playing there.

 But don’t say anything bad about them.
 In fact, say only good things.
 All you want from this exchange is a bit of information and some face time with the owner.

-Step 3: Create your Promotional Materials
+Step 3: Create Your Promotional Materials

 Set up a Facebook page at the very least, but you should really have your own website.
 Setting one up is actually surprisingly easy: you’ll find a step-by-step guide here.

 If not, get on that and put them up on music-sharing sites.
 Here’s a good article that covers how to effectively promote yourself on Soundcloud (coming soon).

 Most DJs can come up with a good mix in the studio.
 Someone who is thinking about hiring you to play their venue will be much more interested in seeing how you handle a live crowd.

 Include them on your personal website as well, preferably right on the front page.
 That way you can get a great example of you in action in front of a live crowd (remember: this needs to be a quality video) in front of a promoter or owner the second they reach your site.
-This will get you hired.

 If you don’t have a designer friend, you’ll have to hire someone.
 This will cost money, but it’s money well spent.
 You can find cheap designers on fiverr.com, upwork.com or 99designs.com.

 For the flyers, have the designer leave the venue and date blank, so that you can keep reusing the same flyers and just write in the information for each night.
 That’ll save you a lot of money.

-Step 4: Come Up With a Party or Event for the Venue
+Step 4: Come Up With A Party Or Event For The Venue

 That way you won’t have to pay for the event (or at least not foot the whole bill) and you can be in charge of organizing everything, which includes the music.

 If this is the case, you can throw any kind of party you like and don’t really need to organize something that involves pooling money with friends and/or coworkers.

 It’s less work for them, guarantees them a certain amount of profit and it paints you as a promoter as well as a DJ, and just makes you look more professional all around.

 Doing this on your own, especially for your first event, is exceedingly difficult, so it’s best to get together with other beginning DJs and come up with an event together.
 That way you can split the costs (mostly promotional) and the work.

 If you create a successful event, it could become a regular night at the club or, even better, a regular event around town that moves from venue to venue.
 There is no better way to showcase your talents as both a DJ and a promoter.

-Step 5: Ask for a Gig
+Step 5: Ask For A Gig

 If not, and if you’ve got your website, Facebook page, flyers and business cards ready and at least one example of you playing posted on Soundcloud, Mixcloud and on your own site, then you’re ready to approach the owner (or whoever is in charge of bookings).

 From your research, you should know when the venue is most in need of a DJ.
 Ask for a gig to fill that time slot.
 You should also have an idea what the current DJs make, but that does not necessarily mean you will make the same kind of money.

 There’s a good chance the owner will expect you to work for free.
 That’s fine the first time, but make sure you clarify upfront that you will expect payment for future gigs.
 It’s best to work out an arrangement where you show your skills for free the first night and get paid for subsequent gigs, with your pay increasing as your crowds increase.

 Negotiating an arrangement like this also makes you seem much more professional.
 You want to come across as someone who is used to launching new events or club nights and who knows that it takes a few weeks for the crowds build up.

 Keep trying, but don’t be pushy.
 If they can’t do your suggested date or event, but offer you another one, I’d highly recommend you accept, if at all possible.
 You’re trying to get your foot in the door here.
 You need to be flexible.

-Step 6: Ensuring Your First Gig is a Success
+Step 6: Ensuring Your First Gig Is A Success

 Basically, do whatever you can to get the word out.
 This is your first gig and you need to show that you can draw a crowd.
 That is how you get a second gig.